secretstartups/handbook/ceo/shadow/index.html.md

 ### Look for values being lived out

 Even in meetings where you are unfamiliar with the subject matter, there is opportunity to learn, document, and shape the evolution of [GitLab's values](/handbook/values/).
 Re-read GitLab's values prior to your CEO Shadow rotation, and be mindful of new and inventive ways that [CREDIT](/handbook/values/#credit) is lived out during the meetings you attend.
-You can make a merge request to propose new [sub-values](/handbook/values/#sub-values-as-substantiators), which substantiate top-level values.
+You can make a merge request to propose new [operating principles](/handbook/values/#operating-principles), which substantiate top-level values.

 ### Promote Communication Best Practices